 - La Flûte Enchantée (The Magic Flute) by Wolfgang Amadeus Mozart, in an open-air performance in the Senate Gardens, behind Luxembourg Palace.

 This new opera house was built in the 1980s and inaugurated in 1989 on the 200th anniversary of the French Revolution.
 It is one of two large venues run by the Opéra National de Paris, the other being the Opéra Garnier.
 “Raise the anchor of your emotions” was their motto for the 2006/2007 season.

-Unlike most German opera companies, they do not have a permanent ensemble of singers, but hire the singers separately for each production.
+The company does not have a permanent ensemble of singers, but hires the singers separately for each production.
 They do have a permanent orchestra and chorus, though.
 The orchestra has 170 members and is often divided into two halves, known as the green and blue orchestras, when two different productions are on the schedule at the two venues.

 The Bastille Opera has 2703 seats (1571 downstairs, 518 in the first balcony, 516 in the second and 98 in the galleries), and they claim you can see and hear perfectly well from all of them.

 The first opera performance I saw here was La Damnation de Faust by Hector Berlioz (1803-1869).
 There is some controversy about whether this is really an opera — the composer called it a “dramatic legend” — but it certainly seemed like an opera the way they staged it at the Bastille.
 They used stunning lighting and video effects, as well as large groups of perfectly synchronized dancers and acrobats.
 And musically it was first-rate as well, right up there with the two CD versions of it that I have at home.